emarmolsanchez/EISAcompR/README.md

-# EISACompR
+# EISAcompR

-EISACompR is a comprehensive and user-friendly pipeline for performing Exon/Intron Split Analysis (EISA) using RNA-Seq data, as reported by Gaidatzis *et al.* (2015) [[1]].
-This document is intended to give a technical supplementary description about how to run the EISACompR pipeline through a detailed explanation of all the modules that form part of this tool.
+EISAcompR is a comprehensive and user-friendly pipeline for performing Exon/Intron Split Analysis (EISA) using RNA-Seq data, as reported by Gaidatzis *et al.* (2015) [[1]].
+This document is intended to give a technical supplementary description about how to run the EISAcompR pipeline through a detailed explanation of all the modules that form part of this tool.

 &nbsp;
 &nbsp;